Irish Porridge Recipe (Traditional Steel-Cut Oats)

-This Irish Porridge recipe is a 3 ingredient, healthy, and hardy breakfast that’s delicious to make in the morning without soaking oats overnight.
-It’s creamy, with a hint of cinnamon, and sweetened with a drizzle of Irish honey.
-Mornings can’t get better than this!
+This Irish Porridge recipe is a 3-ingredient, healthy, and hearty breakfast that's delicious to make in the morning without soaking oats overnight.
+It's creamy, with a hint of cinnamon, and sweetened with a drizzle of Irish honey.

 Irish Porridge Recipe Overview

-What to Love: This recipe is inspired by how my Irish grandmother made her morning porridge.
+What to Love: This recipe is inspired by my Irish grandmother's morning porridge-making technique.
 Easy to make and deliciously hardy with warm spices.

 - Recipe Time: 2-3 minutes of prep, 30 minutes of cooking